nadar/luya-login-image/README.md

   <img src="https://raw.githubusercontent.com/luyadev/luya/master/docs/logo/luya-logo-0.2x.png" alt="LUYA Logo"/>
 </p>

-# LUYA nadar/luya-login-image extension
+# LUYA Admin background image

 [![LUYA](https://img.shields.io/badge/Powered%20by-LUYA-brightgreen.svg)](https://luya.io)

 This will display a background image on the LUYA admin login screen.
-The images are curated by myself.
+The images are curated by myself and will contain landscapes or pictures about special events.
+The images will change from time to time so you won't get boreded whenever log into admin area.

 ![Background Login Image](https://raw.githubusercontent.com/nadar/luya-login-image/master/bg-image.png)